SA-Labs/VirtualRoboGym/README.md

 To start the code

-Step 1: install all the required liabrariries import random import gym import numpy as np from collections import deque from keras.models import Sequential from keras.layers import Dense from keras.optimizers import Adam import pybullet as p import math import pybullet_data import time as t
+Step 1: install all the required liabrariries   [random, gym, numpy, collections import deque, keras, pybullet, math]

 Step 2: correct the path of the urdf file in the folllowing function {hadron = p.loadURDF("ur location of urdf file")}